by William Murphy

 There are so many garden spaces around the world for people to experience, that we will only mention a few in closing.
 Hopefully, more people will visit these special magical places …

-#1 – The Metis Garden (Jardins de Metis) … This must-see Canadian treasure is located on the south shore of the St. Lawrence River in Quebec Canada.
+This must-see Canadian treasure is located on the south shore of the St. Lawrence River in Quebec Canada.
 This national historic site, was created by a passionate gardener and plant lover, Elsie Reford, between 1926 and 1958.
 It is an English style garden.
+In recent years, they added some very creative interactive gardens by world renowned landscape architects.

 In closing, hopefully you know a little more about where the idea of a garden came from, and maybe you agree that gardens are part of the future of our planet Earth.
 A new generation of gardeners is before us, so let's connect.
 New garden ideas are just a click or a search away.
 Garden ideas are endless and free if you just look in the right places.